simongarton/AdventOfCode/readme.md

 ## 2023

+## Day 23: A long walk.

+Route finding, A*, priority queue, yeah, yeah, done this before ... wait, you want the longest distance ?

 ## Day 22: Sand Slabs

 Very nice.
 3d Tetris / Jenga : a few shapes, made up of cubes, floating in positive integer space, let them all fall and